-Prerequisite: Biology Core

-This course provides the students with a basic understanding of infectious disease and host responses.
+Prerequisite: Biology Core and General Chemistry with a C or better This course provides the students with a basic understanding of infectious disease and host responses.
 Students will study the microorganisms involved in infection and immune related disease, current treatments, and research directions.
 The course has three hours of laboratory per week.